-Are you marketing your firm as the best place to work?
+Are you marketing your company as the best place to work?

-To attract the best and brightest, you’ll need to convince potential recruits that yours is great company to work for.
-You need to represent your company as professionally as possible.
+To attract the best and brightest, you’ll need to convince potential recruits that yours is a great company to work for.
+Here are some tips to represent your firm as professionally as possible:

 - When the time comes to choose the person or people who meet with referred candidates on your company’s behalf, forget about seniority and look instead for individuals who have good people skills and consistently generate positive energy.